orionz/tictactoe/Readme.md

 App currently contains:

 * app.rb - the application code
-* config.ru - this is a rackup file used by 'thin' to serve the application
 * Gemfile - specifies the gems this app relies on
 * Gemfile.lock - automatically generated dependancy file
 * views/ - this is the default folder for erb views